ChanTsune/django-boost/README.md

 The difference is that `TemplateView` is passed directly to the template context, whereas` JsonResponseMixin` is a direct response.

+Specify `strictly = True` if you want to limit the Content-Type to Json only.

 If you use for the purpose of API `JsonView` below is recommended.

 ### Form Mixin